 Peyronie’s disease, which can cause penile curvature and other symptoms like pain during sex, affects around six in 100 men in the 40-70 age group today.
 If you suspect that you might have Peyronie’s disease, don’t suffer quietly any longer.
 Paul H. Chung, MD, a leading Peyronie’s disease specialist n Philadelphia, Pennsylvania and Cherry Hill, New Jersey, is here to help.
 Book your appointment by calling the office nearest you.

-Coloplast Webinar: Erectile Dysfunction Treatment Options
+Coloplast ON DEMAND Webinar: Erectile Dysfunction Treatment Options

 Please use Chrome, Firefox, or Safari as your web browser for best results.

 Peyronie’s disease is a condition that causes scar tissue called a plaque to accumulate inside your penis.
 Often, the plaque is on just one side of your penis, which leads to penile curvature.